 Book Recommendations Beyond the Usual Suspects: Embedding Book Plots Together with Place and Time Information

-Here, we publish source code of our recommender system for books as part of our paper "Book Recommendations Beyond the Usual Suspects: Embedding Book Plots Together with Place and Time Information" published at the International Conference On Asia-Pacific Digital Libraries (ICADL) 2018:
+Here, we publish source code of our recommender system for books as part of our paper "Book Recommendations Beyond the Usual Suspects: Embedding Book Plots Together with Place and Time Information".
+It has been published at the International Conference On Asia-Pacific Digital Libraries (ICADL) 2018, where it also received the best paper award:

 - Source Code: Link